 Extra: Book your trip to Antelope Canyon before you leave – you’re not allowed to visit it without a guide.
 (Plus they give you great photography tips in the canyon!)

 Day 8: Kanab and Bryce National Park (UT)

-After breakfast we drove to Bryce National Park.
-It’s famous for its natural amphitheaters that is carved into Paunsaugunt Plateau.
+After breakfast, we drove to Bryce National Park.
+It’s famous for its natural amphitheaters that are carved into Paunsaugunt Plateau.
 Erosion broke down and shaped the sandstone in unique sculptures.
-The Natural Bridge , Farview Point, Sunset and Sunset Point, Bryce point and Inspiration point are some of the view points you shouldn’t miss!
+The Natural Bridge, Farview Point, Sunset and Sunset Point, Bryce Point and Inspiration point are some of the viewpoints you shouldn’t miss!

 Where to stay: Mount Carmel Junction